Flash floods hits New Mexico mountain town, leaving at least 3 dead

 Videos shared on social media showed a house being swept away by flood waters and powerful river currents uplifting trees and leaving cars and motorcycles covered in mud.

-The floods come on the heels of deadly flash floods in Texas, which killed more than 100 people and left more than 170 still missing as of Tuesday night.
+The floods come on the heels of deadly flash floods in Texas, which killed at least 111 people and left more than 170 still missing as of Wednesday morning.

 New Mexico’s Democratic Gov. Michelle Lujan Grisham has declared a state of emergency in the area and asked for federal assistance.